WWE News: Roman Reigns’ Merchandise & Reactions Responsible For His Positioning

 From a tangible perspective, the feud between Roman Reigns and the Undertaker ignited at the RoyalRumble when Reigns eliminated the Deadman from the eponymous main event match.
 However, you could argue that the groundwork for this marquee program was being laid for some time with Reigns claiming the ring was his yard, a phrase previously reserved for the Undertaker.

-This will not be a gimmick match and with the streak no longer on the line, this bout is being viewed as a passing of the torch in many respects and one that Roman Reigns is expected to win.
+This will not be a gimmick match, and with the streak no longer on the line, this bout is being viewed as a passing of the torch in many respects and one that Roman Reigns is expected to win.
 However, the Undertaker wrestled Bray Wyatt under similar circumstances in 2015 and ‘Taker was victorious.
 The build-up to that match was viewed as far more superior to the lackluster Reigns-Undertaker storyline in 2017, though Wyatt has not been thought of internally the same way management sees Roman Reigns.

 The other reason that Reigns is the favorite going into Sunday is how the WWE is positioning him already for next year’s WrestleMania.
 Two weeks ago, the news leaked out that the company has already penciled-in a main event featuring Roman Reigns vs. Brock Lesnar for the Universal Championship at WrestleMania 34 in New Orleans.
-WWE officials are rebooting the exact same build-up that failed two years ago when Vince McMahon and company called a late audible and inserted Seth Rollins into the title picture.
+WWE officials are rebooting the same build-up that failed two years ago when Vince McMahon and company called a late audible and inserted Seth Rollins into the title picture.

 The plan then was for Lesnar to be built into an unbeatable monster after breaking the Undertaker’s undefeated streak the year before, only for Roman Reigns to finally dethrone The Beast and become the new face of the company.
 Now, Lesnar will conquer Goldberg en route to another year of roster domination until Reigns, once again, is anointed.